ericwlange/AndroidJSCore/README.md

 I have heard that people have been having trouble with this step.
 I don't control this project and the instructions may be out of date.
 There is another way!
 You can use my build.
-Download the JavaScriptCore_build from the [latest release] and untar it in some location to which you will point Eclipse in Step 3, e.g. /Users/Eric/workspace/AndroidModuleReleases).
+Download the JavaScriptCore-Build from the [latest release] and untar it in some location to which you will point Eclipse in Step 3, e.g. /Users/Eric/workspace/AndroidModuleReleases).

 #### Step 2: Import the AndroidJSCore project into Eclipse